-Anatomy No Fees 1 Credit The Human Anatomy and Physiology course is an advanced course designed to address the structure and function of human body systems from the cellular level to the organism level in an approach that complements the natural curiosity of high school students.
-The course addresses the interactions within and between systems that maintain homeostasis in an organism.
-It is designed for students who have an interest in learning how the human body works and for those interested in health-related science, technology, engineering, and mathematics (STEM) careers.
-This course satisfies the state requirement for one of the four science credits Course Code: 220026 Environmental Science No Fees 1 Credit Environmental Science is a course that introduces students to a broad view of the biosphere and the physical parameters that affect it.
+Environmental Science No Fees 1 Credit Environmental Science is a course that introduces students to a broad view of the biosphere and the physical parameters that affect it.
 The foundation of the course is based on Earth and Human Activity , one of the disciplinary core ideas in the Earth and Space Science domain.
 This core idea involves areas of study that include natural resources, natural hazards, human impacts on Earth systems, and global climate change.
 The course incorporates the scientific and engineering practices reflecting the scientific processes used in science, technology, engineering, and mathematics (STEM) fields.
 The scientific and engineering practices are implemented through a student-centered and collaborative classroom environment that is laboratory-intensive and includes field investigations and case studies.
 This course satisfies the state requirement for one of the four science credits needed for graduation.
-Prerequisite: Physical Science or Chemistry Course Code: 220029 Chemistry No Fees 1 Credit Chemistry is an advanced course that provides students with an investigation of empirical concepts central to biology, earth science, environmental science, and physiology.
-Chemistry encompasses both qualitative and quantitative ideas derived using the scientific process.
-By its very nature, the study of chemistry encourages an inquiry-based approach to understanding the substances and processes that explain our world as well as ourselves.
-Using the practices of science, core ideas are explored in greater detail and refined with increased sophistication and rigor based on knowledge acquired in earlier grades.
-Students use the academic language of science in context to communicate claims, evidence, and reasoning for chemical phenomena.
-The course provides high school students with more in-depth investigations of the properties and interactions of matter.
-Students acquire Pre-requisite skills for postsecondary studies and careers in science, technology, engineering, and mathematics (STEM) fields.
-This course qualifies for the physical science requirement for graduation.
-Prerequisite: Biology; Algebra I is a recommended but not required prerequisite Course Code: 220061 includes the components of forces and motion, types of interactions, and stability/instability in physical systems.
-The third core idea, Energy , involves the conservation of energy, energy transformations, and applications of energy to everyday life.
-The fourth core idea, Waves and Their Applications in Technologies for Information Transfer , examines wave properties, electromagnetic radiation, and information technologies and instrumentation.
-A physical science course is required for graduation .

-needed for graduation.
-Prerequisite: Physical Science or Chemistry Earth and Space Science No Fees 1 Credit Earth and Space Science content focuses on a comprehensive application of all disciplines of science and is based upon the biologically active nature of our ever-changing planet and the integration of systems that constantly evolve.
+Prerequisite: Physical Science or Chemistry Course Code: 0300G1000 Human Anatomy & Physiology No Fees 1 Credit The Human Anatomy and Physiology course is an advanced course designed to address the structure and function of human body systems from the cellular level to the organism level in an approach that complements the natural curiosity of high school students.
+The course addresses the interactions within and between systems that maintain homeostasis in an organism.
+It is designed for students who have an interest in learning how the human body works and for those interested in health-related science, technology, engineering, and mathematics (STEM) careers.
+This course satisfies the state requirement for one of the four science credits needed for graduation.
+Prerequisite: Physical Science or Chemistry Course Code: 03053G1000 Earth and Space Science No Fees 1 Credit Earth and Space Science content focuses on a comprehensive application of all disciplines of science and is based upon the biologically active nature of our ever-changing planet and the integration of systems that constantly evolve.
 The foundation of the course is taken from two disciplinary core ideas in the Earth and Space Science domain.
 The first core idea, Earth's Place in the Universe , addresses the concepts of the universe and its stars, Earth and the solar system, and the history of planet Earth.
 The second core idea, Earth's Systems , examines Earth's materials and systems, plate tectonics and large-scale system interactions, the roles of water in Earth's surface processes, weather and climate, and biogeology.
 This course does qualify for 1 science credit towards the graduation requirements.
-Prerequisite: Environmental Science Course Code: 220081 Forensics No Fees 1 Credit The study of Forensic Science will include six main areas of study - impression evidence, trace evidence, chemical evidence, biological evidence, crime scene investigation, and laws.
+Prerequisite: Environmental Science Course Code: 03008G1000 Forensics No Fees 1 Credit The study of Forensic Science will include six main areas of study - impression evidence, trace evidence, chemical evidence, biological evidence, crime scene investigation, and laws.
 The focus will remain on the analysis of evidence using the different sciences and scientific procedures.
 In addition, case studies and crime scene scenarios will be used to develop an understanding of the issues emerging as the science of forensics continues to develop.
 This course does qualify for 1 science credit towards the graduation requirement.
-Prerequisite: Biology and a physical science Course Code: 410025 Physics No Fees 1 Credit Physics is an advanced course that covers physics core content standards including scientific process and application skills; linear, circular, and projectile motion; momentum; planetary motion; quantitative relationships; thermodynamics; wave behavior; light; electrical, magnetic, and gravitational forces; and electricity.
+Prerequisite: Biology and a physical science Course Code: 15055G1000 Physics No Fees 1 Credit Physics is an advanced course that covers physics core content standards including scientific process and application skills; linear, circular, and projectile motion; momentum; planetary motion; quantitative relationships; thermodynamics; wave behavior; light; electrical, magnetic, and gravitational forces; and electricity.
 This course does qualify for 1 science credit towards the graduation requirement.
-Prerequisites: Chemistry and Algebra II with Statistics Course Code: 220071 AP Chemistry \$40 (waivers available) 1 Credit The AP Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
-With the ever-increasing need for innovators, problem finders, and designers of materials, pharmaceuticals, and even new fuels, comes the need for individuals skilled in the science practices and knowledgeable about chemistry.
-The AP Chemistry course provides students with training for such knowledge and skills through guided inquiry labs, a focused curriculum on content relevant to today's problems, and an exam that assesses students' mental models of the particulate nature of matter instead of memorization of rules to understand chemistry.
-College credit may be earned based on a student's score on this exam; score requirements for credit are determined by individual colleges/universities.
-Students must take the Advanced Placement exam at the completion of this course .
-This course does qualify for 1 science credit towards the graduation requirements.
-Course Code: 220064 College Board
+Prerequisites: Chemistry and Algebra II with Statistics Course Code: 03151G1000